DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 Hardware-trust private inference already earns eight-figure annual revenue on this network (Targon; SN28's confidential routing), proving the demand.

 zkML subnets prove execution but do not hide inputs.
-The cell where privacy and verification are both cryptographic is, in every deployed offering publicly documented, empty — an earlier ideathon prototype sketched the combination at toy scale and was never deployed, evidence that the concept is not the hard part.
+So the map has an empty cell: no deployed offering makes both privacy and verification cryptographic.
+The combination has been sketched — an earlier ideathon prototype tried it at toy scale and was never deployed — which is evidence that the concept is not the hard part.
+Building it is.

 This subnet is built to fill that cell, serving the validated demand one trust level up and adding the buyers — regulated financials, cross-border data, material non-public information — for whom hardware trust is the dealbreaker.